Komenpurity/PhotoGallery/README.md

 - (Photo) Have a page that displays a photo
    - Allow a user to edit the title of the photo
-      -A PATCH/PUT request must be sent to the backend server after editing the page
+      - A PATCH/PUT request must be sent to the backend server after editing the page
    - The page must run a GET request for the photo